|

 Get Behind the Team, Don!

-The statute change wasnt the only matter before the Dubai Congress.
-Campos four-year term as FIDE president was concluding, and he would be running for reelection at Dubai.
-This time his opponent was Lincoln Lucena of Brazil.
-GM Ray Keene was the mastermind behind the Lucena ticket, and Keene had already been tabbed by Lucena as his choice for the paid position of General Secretary (at that time there was no remuneration for the job of president).
-Keene, no doubt, envisioned himself running FIDE as General Secretary, just as Ineke Bakker did in the past.
 Early in the formation of the Lucena/Keene ticket, I was invited to join their team.
-This came about when Keene, his brother-in-law David Levy, and Levys partner the highly respected Kevin OConnell invited me to a dinner meeting with them in London.
+This came about when Keene, his brother-in-law David Levy, and Levy’s partner the highly respected Kevin O’Connell invited me to a dinner meeting with them in London.
 They brought their wives, and I came with my brother Charlie and Paul Frontiero, an IBM associate.
 As soon as I walked into the restaurant I was told that Charlie and Paul should not sit with us because we had important chess matters to discuss and they were not part of the chess community.
 I was outraged.
-Keene and I had differences but I always considered Levy and OConnell friends.
+Keene and I had differences but I always considered Levy and O’Connell friends.
 I said I was insulted and would leave.
 They backed off.
-During the course of the dinner, I was subjected to a verbal onslaught.
-They told me I had to stop supporting Campomanes.
-Keene said that he and Lincoln Lucena of Brazil were forming a team to challenge Campomanes in the forthcoming FIDE elections in Dubai.
-He asked me to be part of that team.
-I replied that I would not, that they had no chance, and that I was neutral on Campomanes.
-I gave examples where, in the past, it was they and not I who supported Campomanes on sensitive matters.
-It was not a pleasant evening.

 The Black Hand

 At one point during the dinner, Paul Frontiero got caught up in our discussions of international intrigue and joined in.
-He jokingly said that he didnt really work for IBM but was representing the Italian Mafia.
+He jokingly said that he didn’t really work for IBM but was representing the Italian Mafia.
 He said that he was there to give someone a black hand.
-One of the wives replied, "Oh, my God!"
-I dont know whether she was kidding, but Pauls attempt to add some levity to the discussion failed.
-Levy and OConnell had the best of intentions.
-They truly wanted my cooperation and help, but feelings were so strong that things got out of hand.
-Time sometimes plays tricks on ones memory.
-Perhaps that is what happened here.
-Certainly that evening could not have gone as badly as I remember.
+One of the wives replied, “Oh, my God!”
+I don’t know whether she was kidding, but Paul’s attempt to add some levity to the discussion failed.

 Keene Courts the USCF

 Grandmaster Keene travelled from country to country soliciting votes for the Lucena/Keene ticket.
 He was an impressive campaigner.
-He came to the U.S., met with USCFs leaders and secured the USCF endorsement of his ticket.
+He came to the U.S., met with USCF’s leaders and secured the USCF endorsement of his ticket.
 It was an easy sell for the English Grandmaster.
 The leadership of the USCF at that time would have gone for anyone other than Campomanes.
 My ambivalence toward Keene was interpreted as unconditional support for Campomanes and almost cost me my job as the USCF delegate to FIDE.
-Keenes USCF allies tried to have me dislodged as the USCF delegate to FIDE.
-They correctly argued that my heart wasnt behind electing Lucena and Keene.
+Keene’s USCF allies tried to have me dislodged as the USCF delegate to FIDE.
+They correctly argued that my heart wasn’t behind electing Lucena and Keene.
 While I certainly would follow the USCF Policy Board instructions and support Lucena and Keene, I lacked the enthusiasm that a more dedicated supporter might have.

 Arriving at the Dubai Olympiad